zinx28/FortServer/Setup.md

 1. Double-click or run the `build.bat` file.

-This will create a project for you.
+This will build the project for you.
 And you're all set!

 ## More Info
 ### Launch in Https (if https causes issues then create a issue)